 - Practicing zazen and a Far Eastern martial art sensibly and under the guidance of a true master can be helpful

-- Always remember: theory without Parxis is useless
+- Always remember: theory without practice is useless

 Sensei Aritomo Murashige (9th Dan Aikido) reports: